Daniele Polencic

 That's even before the application inside the container starts.

-The issue is usually due to misconfiguration such as:
+The issue is usually due to misconfiguration, such as:

 You should use kubectl describe pod <pod-name> to inspect and analyse the errors.